Jeremy Pena Player Props: Astros vs. Twins

-Jeremy Pena -- hitting .195 with three doubles, a triple, two home runs, two walks and four RBI in his past 10 games -- will be in action for the Houston Astros versus the Minnesota Twins, with Joe Ryan on the hill, on May 30 at 8:10 PM ET.
+The Houston Astros, including Jeremy Pena (.184 batting average in his past 10 games), battle starter Louie Varland and the Minnesota Twins at Minute Maid Park, Wednesday at 8:10 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Twins.
+He had a one-hit performance in his last game (1-for-2) against the Twins.

 Jeremy Pena Game Info & Props vs. the Twins